Individual vs. Group Psychotherapy: how is the therapeutic process different ?

 Individual and group psychotherapy are both considered effective and highly therapeutic forms of psychotherapy.
 However there are differences in how the therapeutic process works in the two modalities of psychotherapy.
-In this article individual psychotherapy will be defined as the one on one therapeutic process between a client and an individual psychotherapist.
-Group psychotherapy will refer to psychotherapy within a group with several clients meeting at the same time.
-There is a special emphasis in this article on interpersonal group psychotherapy as defined by Yalom.
+In this article group psychotherapy will refer to group psychotherapy with a special emphasis on interpersonal group psychotherapy as defined by Yalom & Leszcz (2005) Individual psychotherapy will be defined as the one on one therapeutic process between a client and an individual psychotherapist.

 - Different therapeutic alliance: in individual psychotherapy the therapeutic alliance is between a client and a psychotherapist.
 In group psychotherapy the therapeutic alliance is with the group.

-- Individual psychotherapy is a one on one therapeutic relationship with a psychotherapist.
-The group psychotherapist has a different role in the therapeutic process.
-The group psychotherapist leads a group comprised of several clients through the therapeutic process.
+- Individual psychotherapy is a one on one therapeutic relationship with a The group psychotherapist has a different role in the therapeutic process.
+The group psychotherapist leads a group through the therapeutic process.

-- Different therapeutic factors (components of the change process) are at work in individual and group psychotherapy.
+- Different therapeutic factors (elements of the change process) are at work in group psychotherapy than in individual psychotherapy.